alitarraf/ideamarket/README.md

 ## development

+### Environment keys

+In the `packages/react-app` folder, copy `.env.example` file as `.env`

+Add firebase keys.

+### Install

 Be sure to have firebase globally installed first

 `npm install -g firebase-tools`

-1. Run `yarn`
+1. Run `yarn` to install all packages
-2. In one terminal to start react app on localhost:3000
-3. Run `yarn start`
+2.  `cd packages/react-app/functions`
+3. Run `npm install` to install packages for firebase functions
+4.  `cd ../../../`
-4. In another terminal to start firebase emulators on localhost:4000
+5. Run `yarn emulators` to start firebase emulators on localhost:4000
-5. Run `yarn emulators`
+6. Open a 2nd terminal
+7. Run `yarn start` to start react app development on localhost:3000

+## Below is README info from the template this project was use on, kept for information.

 # 🏄‍♂️ Quick Start